Kitware/vivia/Documentation/User Manuals/vsPlay.rst

 The term "classification" is used instead of "type" to indicate that the classification is an estimate, which as a consequence has an associated confidence score and may not be unique (i.e. an entity may have several classifications with varying confidence scores).
+Confidence scores normally run from 0.0 ("no confidence") to 1.0 ("absolute confidence").

 Detection classifications and confidences are used as a primary means of filtering, via the Filters panel (:action:`- Events` |->| :action:`filter-show